 Community Bound is a service plunge program designed especially for first-year LSU students.
 The program works in close collaboration with the East Baton Rouge school system, Aramark, City Year Baton Rouge, and Volunteers in Public Schools, and provides general fix-up projects, like painting, landscaping, and building reading nooks to approximately 25 primary and secondary schools.
 This program is a great way for students to meet friends and classmates, to learn more about the local impacts of Hurricane Katrina, and to get involved in their new community.

 Community Bound was first hosted by the LSU Honors College, but became a Campus Life program in 2006.
 The program is designed each summer by a committee of faculty, staff, and student leaders coordinated through Volunteer LSU.

-Community Bound is free and open to all new LSU students, including incoming freshmen, new transfer students, and new students participating in the BRCC Bridge Program, and returning students to LSU, the LSU Graduate School, the LSU School of Veterinary Medicine, and the LSU Paul M. Hebert Law School.
+In 2015, Community Bound will be open to all LSU students, including incoming freshmen, new transfer students, and new students participating in the BRCC Bridge Program, and returning students to LSU, the LSU Graduate School, the LSU School of Veterinary Medicine, and the LSU Paul M. Hebert Law School.

-Students wishing to participate should register by August 15.
+Students wishing to participate should register by Friday, August 14.